joukejensma/udacity-nanodegree-chapter2-project1/README.md

 I use the notebook supplied in chapter 2 (L3 Exercise 2 - IaC) to create the IAM role to get read access from redshift to the s3 bucket.
 The supplied string I add into dwh.cfg under IAM_ROLE, ARN: arn:aws:iam::097733154984:role/dwhRole

+# Fixes after review
+I edited the sql queries in sql_queries.py to better filter duplicate records.
+Furthermore I only added songplays in the songplays table where page equals NextSong.